nvandoorn/portfolio/README.md

 ## Bugs

 1. Loading page from URL does not apply `selected` css class to respective nav item
-1. "In prod" tag does not wrap around properly
-1. When the nav wraps "under" the heading, the left alignment with the heading looks weird (despite being positioned "correctly")
+1. Negative margin on the nav causes it to wrap after already touching the header